jk-jeon/floff/README.md

 For quick experiment: [https://godbolt.org/z/5948en1zo](https://godbolt.org/z/5948en1zo)

+Here is how it performs for printing `double`:

 ![benchmark](subproject/benchmark/results/to_chars_fixed_precision_benchmark_binary64.png)
 - **Red**: Proposed algorithm with the full (9904 bytes) cache table and the long (3688 bytes) extended cache table.